systemcrash/grafana-dash/README.md

 * a [GraphiteDB datasource](https://grafana.com/docs/grafana/latest/features/datasources/graphite/) configured in Grafana

-The GraphiteDB dashboard was built on Grafana v7, and was exported from Grafana v7.0 (although it does not yet utilise any v7 specific features).
-It should be compatible with Grafana v6.x
+The InfluxDB dashboard was built progressively on Grafana v6.3-v6.7, and was exported from Grafana 10.4.1.

 Note: GraphiteDB requires only port 2003